odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

         duration: ''
 weight: 405
 ---
 A trip through one of the most fascinating, yet most easily overlooked belts of India.
-Starting in the culturally rich city of Ahmedabad, visiting Mahatma Gandhi's Sabarmati Ashram, you go on to two royal stays, one a charming garden palace by a park containing amazing dinosaur fossils, and the other a completely hidden and beautifully decorated palace by the lake in Santrampur.
+Starting in the culturally rich city of Ahmedabad, visiting Mahatma Gandhi&rsquo;s Sabarmati Ashram, you go on to two royal stays, one a charming garden palace by a park containing amazing dinosaur fossils, and the other a completely hidden and beautifully decorated palace by the lake in Santrampur.
 You carry on to tiny Barnagar, to a castle that feels like it dropped out of history, and then to the utterly surprising Bhopal, a city of great culture, to stay in a lovely palace and explore prehistoric caves and soothing Buddhist sites.
-You then travel along the river Chambal to Gwalior's huge fort and end at serene Dholpur's castle, a great base to look for birds and endangered crocodiles on the water.
+You then travel along the river Chambal to Gwalior&rsquo;s huge fort and end at serene Dholpur&rsquo;s castle, a great base to look for birds and endangered crocodiles on the water.
 A stirring, offbeat trip.